DINA-Web/guidelines/DINA-Web-QA-Guidelines.md

    - User working (editing, loggin in/out) on several tabs / browsers simultaneously
    - Several users working on same data simultaneously
 - Compatibility testing
-   - Works with recent versions of Firefox, Chrome and Safari **TBD**
-   - Responds well to different screen sizes, down to 1024 x 800px **TBD**
    - No JavaScript errors (in the console)
 - Database testing
    - Verify that CRUD operations work correctly